sevance37/CarND-MPC/README.md

 5. Run the programs: Run `./mpc`.
 Open [Term 2 Simulator](https://github.com/udacity/self-driving-car-sim/releases) and run the corresponding page.

 ## The Race
-Enclosed is a [video](https://youtu.be/Eq0N_9HATig) of the car racing using the model and parameters described below.
+Enclosed is a link to the [video](https://youtu.be/Eq0N_9HATig) of the car racing using the model and parameters described below.
 [<img src="images/RaceCarProjectMPC.jpg" alt="lanes" width="400px"/>](https://youtu.be/Eq0N_9HATig)

 ## The Model